Curriculum Reinforcement Learning from Easy to Hard Tasks Improves LLM Reasoning: Experiments

 \subsection{Experimental Results}

-We report results addressing the research questions listed above.
+We conduct experiments addressing the research questions listed above.
 We examine how task decomposition impacts LLM post-training using Qwen-1.5B-Instruct (RQ1) with a balanced scheduler (Table~\ref{tab:task_decomp}).
 We find that including trivial and easy examples helps the model build core skills.
 This enables effective transfer from simpler to harder tasks and better OOD performance, consistent with our view of reasoning as learning core principles and applying them to harder tasks.
-Practically, easier tasks yield dense rewards, helping the model begin learning effectively and gradually adapt to harder tasks.

-Next, we examine how scheduling impacts post-training (RQ2).
-Balanced scheduling over mixed-difficulty data serves as a strong baseline but lacks structure, leading to suboptimal learning.
-Traditional curriculum learning (CL) schedules tasks in a fixed order, which can cause forgetting of earlier tasks or overfitting to easier ones.
+Next, we examine how scheduling impacts post-training (RQ2) in Table.~\ref{tab:schedulers}.
+Balanced scheduling serves as a strong baseline but lacks structure, leading to suboptimal learning.
+CL schedules tasks in a fixed difficulty order, which can cause forgetting of earlier tasks or overfitting to easier ones.
 In our experiments, easier tasks help initiate learning due to their dense rewards, but overexposure hinders generalization to harder, sparse-reward tasks.
-This motivates the need for more effective scheduling and we address these limitations with our proposed E2H-C and E2H-G (see Section~\ref{subsec:schedulers}).For tasks like MATH, where models perform reasonably well across all difficulty levels (as seen with CoT in Table~\ref{tab:schedulers}), the cosine scheduling in E2H-C is effective, beginning with a focus on trivial and easy tasks and gradually shifting toward harder ones.
-However, on tasks like Blocksworld, where rewards are sparse and harder examples are more challenging, this leads to overfitting and degraded performance.
+We address this through our two schedulers, i.e., E2H-C and E2H-G (see Section~\ref{subsec:schedulers}).
+For tasks like MATH, where models perform reasonably well across all difficulty levels (as seen with CoT in Table~\ref{tab:schedulers}), the cosine scheduling in E2H-C is effective, beginning with a focus on trivial and easy tasks and gradually shifting toward harder ones.
+However, on tasks like Blocksworld, where rewards are sparse since harder examples are more challenging, this leads to overfitting and degraded performance.
 E2H-G addresses this issue by using a Gaussian schedule that quickly decays the sampling probability of trivial and easy tasks.
 As shown in Fig.~\ref{fig:gaussian_schedule}, it provides enough exposure early on to support initial learning while rapidly shifting focus to harder examples.
 This prevents overfitting and improves generalization in sparse-reward settings where E2H-C struggles.
-Further qualitative analyses are provided in the Appendix.